akihikodaki/cld3-ruby/README.md

 `gem install cld3` triggers native library building.
 If it fails, it is likely that some required facilities are missing.
 Make sure C++ compiler is installed.
 I recommend [GCC](https://gcc.gnu.org/) as a C++ compiler.
-Ruby is likely to need [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/) as well.

 Runtime errors are likely to be issues of [FFI](https://github.com/ffi/ffi) or programming errors.
 Make sure they are all correct.